JesperLybeck/sanntid_heisprosjekt/README.md

 # Distributed elevator system

 ## Overview
-This project is an distributed elevator system with heavy emphasis on fault tolerance.
+This project is an distributed elevator system with a heavy emphasis on fault tolerance.
 The project is Implemented in Go.
-It follows a modular design to manage M elevators and their operations, networking, process supervision.
+It follows a modular design to manage M elevator operating N floors.

 ## Project Structure
 Below is an overview of the key modules in this project: